aspuru-guzik-group/DiffiQult/README.md

 # DiffiQult

-A fully autodifferentiable Hatree-Fock algorithm.
+A fully autodifferentiable Hatree-Fock algorithm capable of optimizing any parameter of the basis set.

-DiffiQult is an electronic structure software package.

 # Requirements